 “It also brings you so close to all those other people out there who have been bereaved.”- I feel you.
 I really do.
 And yup- we are a community!
 We are the community.
 Leave a line if you want to connect.

 “They want to talk about it, but they want you to go first, they want to have your permission that in that particular conversation – one on one – it’s ok to talk.”- I think, between the bereaved & its other bereaved counterparts- the “talk” has already started in the silence, in the eyes.
-Much has already unfolded without words because of the resonance in level of empathy.
+Much has already unfolded without words because of the resonance at the level of empathy.
 While I found it to be immensely comforting talking to someone similar, I also believe that human is capable of so much more understanding.
-We can all relate to the feeling of helplessness, sadness or loss in life simply because we all know how it is like to live without those feelings.
+We can all relate to the feeling of helplessness, sadness or loss in life simply because we all know how it is like to live without those feelings (meaning being happy).
 So, have a little more compassion (or brains!).
 We are all really not that different.

 “There needs to be a turning point where we can pass the message on to men everywhere that it’s ok to talk about mental health.
 We have to normalise the whole conversation.”- There is nothing not-OK with anyone of any gender needing to talk about their mental health.
 Let’s put it simply, if I want a man, I want a HUman, alright, which simply means one who is by nature vulnerable but capable of immense possibilities!
 Limited but certainly not impossible with a little more effort!
 It is only unmanly when you(we) can’t live to the truest & highest potential of our humanity!
-That goes for anyone who needs a little more juice to open up and anyone else who capable of a little more compassionate.
+That goes for anyone who needs a little more juice to open up and anyone else who capable of a little more compassion.
 (The bigger brain must have some better purpose than just math & reproduction. o_O) You're only mental if you're happy when you are actually not!!